 Hall, also lovingly known as “The Bad Guy” Razor Ramon, suffered three heart attacks in the aftermath.

 In a heartfelt message on Instagram, fellow wrestler and close friend Kevin Nash conveyed that Hall’s family intended to take the legend off life support once his loved ones were able to say goodbye one final time.

 The news of Hall’s passing was later confirmed by WWE, who paid tribute to the iconic superstar at the beginning of that night’s Monday Night Raw broadcast.

 Years of Toil in and Out of the Ring

-Scott Hall’s career spanned three decades from 1984 until he retired from in-ring competition in 2016.
+Scott Hall’s career spanned four decades from 1984 until he retired from in-ring competition in 2016.

 Hall, like many entertainers, publicly struggled with addiction and faced health issues stemming from years of toil in and out of the ring.